Mary Baillie1

-Mary Baillie was the daughter of George Baillie of Jerviswoode and Mary Pringle.1 She married Sir George John James Hamilton-Gordon, 5th Earl of Aberdeen, son of Sir George Hamilton-Gordon, 4th Earl of Aberdeen and Harriet Douglas, on 5 November 1840 at Taymouth Castle, Perthshire, Scotland.1 She died on 3 April 1900.1 Her will (dated at £15,845) was probated in December 1900.1 She was buried at Methlick, Aberdeenshire, Scotland.1
+Lady Mary Baillie was baptised on 24 August 1814 at Earlston, Berwickshire, ScotlandG.2 She was the daughter of George Baillie of Jerviswoode and Mellerstain and Mary Pringle.1 She married George John James Hamilton-Gordon, 5th Earl of Aberdeen, son of George Hamilton-Gordon, 4th Earl of Aberdeen and Harriet Douglas, on 5 November 1840 at Taymouth Castle, Perthshire, ScotlandG.1 She died on 3 April 1900 at age 85.1 Her will (dated at £15,845) was proven (by probate) in December 1900.1 She was buried at Methlick, Aberdeenshire, ScotlandG.1

-From 5 November 1840, her married name became Hamilton-Gordon.1 As a result of her marriage, Mary Baillie was styled as Countess of Aberdeen on 14 December 1860.
+From 5 November 1840, her married name became Hamilton-Gordon.1 She was granted the rank of an earl's daughter.3 After her marriage, Lady Mary Baillie was styled as Countess of Aberdeen on 14 December 1860.

-Children of Mary Baillie and Sir George John James Hamilton-Gordon, 5th Earl of Aberdeen
+Children of Lady Mary Baillie and George John James Hamilton-Gordon, 5th Earl of Aberdeen

 Citations